Flutterwave/ravepay-nodejs/Readme.md

 ```

 ### ```.getApplicableFee()```
-This retrieves the fee for a transfer
+This retrieves the fee for a transfer:

 ```javascript
 rave.Transfer.getApplicableFee()